gyan007/gyan007/README.md

 <h2 align="left">Hi 👋!
-My name is Gyan thakur and I'm a Computer engineering student, from Bihar.</h2>
+My name is Gyan thakur and I'm a Computer engineeering student, from Bihar</h2>

 ###